La Raíz: History

 In 2013, they would once again exceed 40 concerts.
 In 2014, "Jilgueros Tour" took them around Europe.
 Meanwhile, they are already among the top bands in almost all the festivals in which they play in Spain.
 They went on a short tour of only 20 concerts in 2015 so that they could save money to finance their new album that would be released in 2016.

 They released Entre poetas y presos in March 2016.
 This album includes 11 tracks that defend the dignity of memory, the identity of those who have been silenced, the obsolescence of some institutions such as the monarchy, and a cry to the bonfire of the continents with a crafted language and charged with rock.
 This new album could be downloaded for free through their website.
 This was a gesture of support with the organization Defender a quien defiende ("Defending who defends"), based in Barcelona in the NOVACT (Instituto Internacional por la Acción No Violenta).
 It encourages collective responses against measures such as the Spanish Ley Mordaza (Gag Law).
 Fifty percent of the album's earnings were sent to this organization.
 Likewise, the physical copy of the album was in the top 20 most sold CDs in Spain for several weeks.
 This year, the band sold out its tickets not only in Spain, but also in Europe.
 This was the first time they played out of Europe during their visit to Nepal.

 In 2017, the band announced the "La hoguera de los continentes" ("The bonfire of the continents") tour, consolidating its international presence with Argentina and Chile as the first dates of the tour.
 Other cities and countries were also included, such as Berlin, Hamburg, Dublin, Rome, Lisbon, Porto, Poland, Mexico and Colombia.
 In addition, they ended the tour in Palacio Vistalegre.
 They released a recording of the concert.

 On 14 December 2017, the band announced that 2018 would be their farewell.

 On 2 February 2018, the live album was released, called Nos volveremos a ver ("We'll Meet Again").

+In 2024 the band announced a reunion with one concert in Madrid.
+Due to the high demand, they announced a tour in 2025, with stops in various cities in Spain, including Valencia.